intel/Intel-NLP-workflow-for-Azure-ML/README.md

 # Intel® NLP workflow for Azure* ML

-This is a workflow to demonstrate how users utilize the Intel’s XPU hardware (e.g.: CPU - Ice Lake or above) and related optimized software to perform distributed training and inference on Azure Machine Learning Platform.
+This is a workflow to demonstrate how users utilize the Intel’s XPU hardware (e.g.: CPU - Ice Lake or above / GPU - going to be supported) and related optimized software to perform distributed training and inference on Azure Machine Learning Platform.
 The main software packages used here are: Intel Extension for PyTorch, PyTorch, HuggingFace, Azure Machine Learning Platform and Intel Neural Compressor

 ## Table of Contents
 - [Implementation Details](#implementation-details)